 The anointing >> Heaven’s clothes >>

-prison for preaching the gospel of Christ.
+offender, familiar with prison walls for the crime of preaching the gospel of Christ.
 Soon as

-they let him out he went right back to his same crimes, preaching Jesus to a
+they let him out he would commit the same offense, preaching Jesus to a

-lost world and making converts, who are given the Holy Spirit and inherit
+lost world and making converts, who were given the Holy Spirit and inherited

-eternal life, and they will live forever with God.
-What a crime, but this is
+eternal life, who will live forever with God.
+What a delinquent, this is

-how the world feels about faith in Jesus, and Paul was asking the Church for
+how the world feels about faith in Jesus Christ, and Paul was asking the Church for

-prayer that not only a door be opened, but also his mouth that God would make
+prayer not only for a door to be opened but also for his mouth to open that he may

-mystery to the world; He is mysterious even to His own people.
+mystery to the world; He even works mysteriously with His own people.
 He is the

 (119h) Thy kingdom come